davidmargolin/Congo/backend/README.md

 ## Web3

-If you want to connect to a localhost Web3 Provider, set the `ENVIRONMENT` var in the `.env` file to `development`
+If you want to connect to a localhost Web3 Provider, set the `ENVIRONMENT` var in the `.env` file to `development`.
+Confirm that the contract abi in `../contracts/contracts/build/contracts/Congo.json` matches the abi of your locally deployed contract.

-Set `ENVIRONMENT` var in the `.env` file to `production` in order to connect to a Ropsten provider
+Set `ENVIRONMENT` var in the `.env` file to `production` in order to connect to a Ropsten provider.
+Make sure `./contract.json` is up to date with the last deployed Ropsten contract abi

-Confirm that the contract abi in `../contracts/contracts/build/contracts/Congo.json` matches the most recent contract version of environment you are connecting to

 ## Run